Knowledge Building Internship

 Every two years, we host the World Hydropower Congress, a high-level event that brings together leaders from government, industry, finance, UN agencies, academia and civil society to chart a course for the future of the hydropower sector.

-Our work covers a broad range of topics and includes sector monitoring and management of our global database on hydropower.
-We build and share knowledge on topics such as: climate mitigation, climate resilience and adaptation, sediment management, benefit assessment of hydropower, river basin development, operations and maintenance, modernisation, project finance and investment, clean energy systems, water footprint and regional interconnections.
+Our work covers a broad range and includes sector monitoring and management of our global database on hydropower.
+We build and share knowledge on topics such as: climate mitigation, climate resilience and adaptation, sediment management, benefit assessment of hydropower, river basin development, operations and maintenance, modernisation, finance and investment, clean energy systems, water footprint and regional interconnections.

 We collaborate closely with our extensive network of members and partners to deliver on these topics.
 Our partners include research institutions, non-governmental organisations, governments, international financial institutions and development agencies.